Dilute Bose gas with three-body interaction: recent results and open questions: Introduction

 \section{Introduction}

 Bose--Einstein condensation (BEC) is a fantastic playground for both probing the principles of quantum mechanics and exploring novel physics.
 Following the first experimental realizations of BEC by Cornell, Wieman and Ketterle in 1995~\cite{CorWie-95,Ketterle-95}, there has been a regain of interest in the mathematical physics community for rigorous results starting from first principles.
-It began with the proof of the correct lower bound for the ground state energy in the dilute limit by Lieb and Yngvason in 1998~\cite{LieYng-98}, which complemented the upper bound proved by Dyson in 1957~\cite{Dyson-57}, then followed by the derivation of the Gross--Pitaevskii functional by Lieb, Yngvason and Seiringer in 2000~\cite{LieSeiYng-00}, as well as by the proof of BEC for the ground state in this regime by Lieb and Seiringer in 2002~\cite{LieSei-02}.
-Those works deal with the case of a two-body interaction, which is the typical setting for a dilute gas where the probability of having more than two particles in the same neighborhood is very low.
+It began with the proof of the correct lower bound for the ground state energy in the dilute limit, by Lieb and Yngvason in 1998~\cite{LieYng-98}, which complemented the upper bound proved by Dyson in 1957~\cite{Dyson-57}.
+Then followed the derivation of the Gross--Pitaevskii functional by Lieb, Yngvason and Seiringer in 2000~\cite{LieSeiYng-00}, as well as the proof of BEC for the ground state in this regime by Lieb and Seiringer in 2002~\cite{LieSei-02}.
+Those works deal with the case of a two\nobreakdash-body interaction, which is the typical setting for a dilute gas where the probability of having more than two particles in the same neighborhood is very low.
 However, in some particular settings, the effects of many-body interactions can contribute to the leading order.
-In this review, we are interested in the appearance of three-body interactions, particularly focusing on the generalization to this case of the results in~\cite{Dyson-57,LieYng-98,LieSeiYng-00,LieSei-02}.
+In this review, we are interested in the appearance of three\nobreakdash-body interactions, particularly focusing on the generalization to this case of the results in~\cite{Dyson-57,LieYng-98,LieSeiYng-00,LieSei-02}.

-Although three-body interactions are often considered to be lower order corrections to two-body interactions, in some cases they can be artificially enhanced by internal coupling up to becoming prominent~\cite{Petrov-14,Hammond-21}, in a similar manner to that the two-body scattering length can be tuned via Feshbach resonance.
-Note that in the physics literature, three-body interactions are sometimes taken into account as non-conservative forces that reduce the number of particles in the trap over time via a phenomenon called three-body recombination: this is \emph{not} the subject of our work.
-Here we consider on the contrary conservative three-body repulsive interactions.
+Although three\nobreakdash-body interactions are often considered to be lower order corrections to two\nobreakdash-body interactions, in some cases they can be artificially enhanced by internal coupling up to becoming prominent~\cite{Petrov-14,Hammond-21}, in a similar manner to that the two\nobreakdash-body scattering length can be tuned via Feshbach resonance.
+Note that in the physics literature, three\nobreakdash-body interactions are sometimes taken into account as non-conservative forces that reduce the number of particles in the trap over time via a phenomenon called three\nobreakdash-body recombination: this is \emph{not} the subject of our work.
+Here we consider on the contrary conservative three\nobreakdash-body repulsive interactions.